What is Safeguarding? Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

 ALL CHILDREN HAVE A RIGHT TO BE PROTECTED FROM HARM

-What role do parents and careers have?
+What role do parents and carers have?

 Parents are the most important people to keep their children safe.

 - Feel confident to raise concerns about your child

 - Talk to the school if you need help or support

 - Let the school know about any medical conditions